databrary/policies/definitions.md

 ---
 ### People

+#### Principal Investigator (PI), Principal Investigator (PI) Status

+An employee of an *Institution* who has the background and training in scientific and administrative oversight necessary to conduct and manage a sponsored project.
+*Institutions* determine who may have PI status, but the definition typically includes tenure-track faculty (Instructor through Professor, sometimes Emeritus), research or clinical faculty faculty, and may include archivists, curators, and librarians.
+Research Associates, Research Assistants, and other staff are not considered to be independent investigators, and therefore are not typically granted PI status.

-#### Investigator(s)
+#### Investigator(s) or Authorized Investigator(s)

-An individual eligible for principal investigator (PI) status at an *Institution* who has received authorization from Databrary to view, download, and contribute *Data*.
+An individual with *Principal Investigator (PI)* status at an *Institution* who has received authorization from Databrary to view, download, and contribute *Data*.

 #### Affiliate Investigator(s) or Affiliate(s)

-An individual who has been approved for access to Databrary under the sponsorship and supervision of an *Investigator*.
+An individual, affiliated with an *Authorized Investigator*, who has been approved for access to Databrary under that *Investigator's* sponsorship and supervision.

 #### Data Contributor(s)